Updated June 7, 2023

-- Old workers are not consulted for taking many important decisions
+- Old workers are not consulted for making many important decisions

 - They do not get the feedback

-- The promotion due to the old aged workers is being given to the one who is much junior or is showing less calibre.
+- The promotion due to the old aged workers is being given to the one who is much junior or is showing less caliber.

 - Your organization has passed rules that place the old employees at a disadvantage position.

-If you face any of the above-mentioned situations or circumstances, do not sit back but respond to the situation.
+If you face any of the situations mentioned above or circumstances, do not sit back but respond to the situation.
 Only laws won’t help in combating age discrimination, but employees themselves have to respond and take action to mitigate the situation.

-Here are few suggestions that can help you to mitigate the situation and bring you to an organization’s positive book.
+Here are a few suggestions to help mitigate the situation and bring you to an organization’s positive book.

-It is a happening world, and changes are coming in every now and then.
+It is a happening world, and changes are occurring now and then.
 So, it is best to adopt and adhere to this change and keep yourself updated.

-You are an expert in your field and had gained wisdom all these years, but now this is a time to share your knowledge and wisdom to your people.
+You are an expert in your field and have gained wisdom all these years, but now is a time to share your knowledge and wisdom with your people.
 Start contributing to a piece of trade journal or an industrial publication, and market yourself as a speaker for conferences and local industrial panels.
-You can start your own blog on LinkedIn or your own website and can also join in many discussion groups and share your views and knowledge on these groups.
-You can also go in seeking a leadership position as a volunteer coordinator or a board member within your community.
-It would prove you as a respected member of your society or a community.
+You can start your blog on LinkedIn or your own website and join many discussion groups and share your views and knowledge on these groups.
+You can also seek a leadership position as a volunteer coordinator or a board member within your community.
+It would prove you as a respected society or community member.

-As this is important at any of your career stages, it is chiefly important as you grow old.
-Create a spreadsheet or a calendar where you can maintain the record of all your contacts.
+As this is important at any career stage, it is chiefly important as you age.
+Create a spreadsheet or a calendar to record all your contacts.
 You can keep yourself updated on all the correspondences that are going on with the people in your network.
 Remember to maintain contact with them after every four to six months.
 Ongoing communication can create a good impression, and you will get the help you require when you need it the most.
-The coffee meetings or brief phone calls to catch with the network of friends surely will help.
-It will make the relationship valuable and sustained for a long time to come.
+The coffee meetings or brief phone calls to catch up with the network of friends surely will help.
+It will make the relationship valuable and sustained for a long time.

 Do not allow your managers and co-workers to label you as weak or outdated, and never give yourself to the wallows of the youngsters.
 Also, never discuss any of your physical pain or anything about your medical problems with anyone in the office, never allow anybody to take you for guaranteed and do not allow yourself to fall into the trap of these sarcastic words, but try to wade through it and retain your standing by proving yourself you are more worthy and valuable than the rest of them.
-Always remember that stereotypes would not go away but you can maintain your confidence and wipe these stereotypical labels from your life.
+Remember that stereotypes will not go away, but you can maintain your confidence and wipe these stereotypical labels from your life.

-Generally, companies feel giving feedback is a wastage of time, and your company might be an exception.
-And what is worse, when the time comes to give the performance review, your manager would ignore you but do not keep silent.
+Ask for feedback from the people you trust, see areas where you can improve, and find out where you are lacking.
+Generally, companies feel giving feedback wastes time, and your company might be an exception.
+And what is worse, when the time comes to give the performance review, your manager would ignore you but not keep silent.
 You can also pass through performance evaluations every year till you are on the job.
-Ask for the feedback from the people you trust, see if there are areas where you can improve, and find out where you are lacking.

-Most critically, you should collect all the evidence that you feel is going against you.
-If you have evidence of any insulting comment, keep a record of it, or if you find any favouritism happening, don’t remain silent and speak about it.
-Collect all the data which shows one or the other kind of stereotyping and take the support of the co-workers and friends, who can stand by you.
-It is imperative to speak about it rather than keeping silent.
+Most critically, you should collect all the evidence you feel is against you.
+If you have evidence of any insulting comment, keep a record of it, or if you find any favoritism happening, don’t remain silent and speak about it.
+Collect all the data which shows one or the other kind of stereotyping and take the support of co-workers and friends who can stand by you.
+It is imperative to speak about it rather than keep silent.

 Apply for Transfer

-Working in a big company has an advantage as you can apply for a transfer to another station or other departments where your skills are appreciated.
+Working in a big company is advantageous as you can apply for a transfer to another station or other departments where your skills are appreciated.
+However, your success in getting a transfer may depend on your status in a company and its culture.
 It would help if you planned out the way to approach the management.
 It would help if you framed a convincing storyline describing your reason for the transfer.
-However, your success in getting a transfer may depend on the status you hold in a company and its culture.
 But seek transfer only if you feel the situation is not in your control.
-Else it is always suggested to fight till the end in the same department and in the same portfolio.
-After all, you have given many years to the company, and it is your right to show your value towards the company.
+Otherwise, fighting till the end in the same department and portfolio is always suggested.
+After all, you have given many years to the company, and it is your right to show your value to the company.

-Employment Act protects the persons of age 50 and above against any discrimination in the workplace.
-This also includes discrimination in hiring, recruitment policies, pay, benefits, discipline, promotions and mandatory retirements.
-But it is to the managers, particularly the HR management team, to see that no age discrimination is taking place.
+The Employment Act protects persons of age 50 and above against any discrimination in the workplace.
+This also includes discrimination in hiring, recruitment policies, pay, benefits, discipline, promotions, and mandatory retirements.
+But it is up to the managers, particularly the HR management team, to see that no age discrimination occurs.

-Draft the guidelines to reflect the company’s policy and formulate the actions for legal enforcement on age discrimination.
-It is best to have the policies reviewed by a good attorney or the one who has legal knowledge regarding the same.
+Draft the guidelines to reflect the company’s policy and formulate the actions for legal enforcement of age discrimination.
+It is best to have the policies reviewed by a good attorney or one with legal knowledge.

+Age discrimination policies address the treatment of individuals based on their ability to do their jobs rather than making assumptions about their age.
 Some companies may use employee handbooks to provide employees with information about company policies and procedures.
 Supervisors and managers can use the handbook to enforce these policies.
-Age discrimination policies address the treatment of individuals on the basis of their ability to do their jobs rather than make assumptions about their age.
-A strict discipline program needs to be implemented as employees, managers, and staff need to know the ramifications.
-Supervisors and managers should be trained on how to be sensitive towards the age discrimination.
+A strict discipline program must be implemented as employees, managers, and staff must know the ramifications.
+Supervisors and managers should be trained to be sensitive to age discrimination.

-Avoid passing any statement or perform any action that is discriminatory in nature.
-Check there is no delegation of any work which is based on age; at the same time, during the interview also makes the screening process consistent for all the applications.
+Avoid passing any statement or performing any discriminatory action.
+Check there is no delegation of any work which is based on age; at the same time, during the interview, it also makes the screening process consistent for all the applications.

-It is imperative to make the workplace age-friendly, as the old workers are more prone to accidents and can suffer from physical injuries.
-Preventive measures need to be adopted to make the workspace conducive for the workers.
+Preventive measures must be adopted to make the workspace conducive for the workers.
+It is imperative to make the workplace age-friendly, as old workers are more prone to accidents and can suffer from physical injuries.
 And there should be flexible working hours for them.

-Though the legislation prohibits any age discrimination, it should be our consistent efforts that would make a difference.
+Though the legislation prohibits any age discrimination, our consistent efforts should make a difference.
 So let us not gamble with life but speak up against age discrimination.